Crab sticks stuffed with cod liver. Awesome cod baked with crab sticks Fish with crab sticks in the oven

 • Salt, pepper, spices to taste

-Soles baked under a fur coat
+Sea tongue baked under a fur coat

-Cover with grated cheese
+Top with grated cheese

-Mashed potatoes are ideal for such a dish as a side dish, and read how to make it tender and airy in this recipe >>
+Mashed potatoes are ideal for this dish as a side dish, and how to make it tender and fluffy, read this recipe >>

 Remove the cod liver from the jar and mash with a fork.
-If during the preparation of the filling you need oil, for a more delicate consistency, you can add it from the jar.
+If during the preparation of the filling you need oil, for a more delicate consistency, you can add it from a jar.

 Add mashed processed cheese and grated eggs to the liver.